How the High-Water Mark Fee Model Works in Indian PMS

 If you make a partial withdrawal from your PMS, the High-Water Mark is adjusted downwards on a pro-rata basis to reflect the capital withdrawn, ensuring the calculations remain fair and mathematically accurate.

 Want to evaluate the net-of-fee returns of a prospective PMS contract?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?